Bacteria are prokaryotic (single-celled) microorganisms that are found in both human health and disease.

 The general structure of a bacterium includes the cell wall, cell membrane, capsule, flagella, fimbriae, nuclear material, cytoplasm and other intracellular components.

-Gram staining is a technique used to identify microorganisms under a microscope and differentiate between two major groups of bacteria (gram positive and gram negative).
+Gram staining is a technique used to identify microorganisms under a microscope.

 Further differentiation is then based on laboratory and molecular techniques that assess the different characteristics of gram positive bacteria.

-Staphylococcal infections are extremely common.
-They are broadly divided into coagulase positive (i.e. S. Aureus) and coagulase negative (i.e. S. saprophyticus)
+Staphylococcal infections are common and are divided into coagulase-positive (e.g. S. Aureus) and coagulase-negative (e.g. S. saprophyticus)

 There are three main types of Staph to be aware of:

 CoNS consists of a group of > 40 microorganisms that are generally considered together in clinical practice.
 They are usually detected when there is contamination during blood sampling.
 This is because they are commonly found on the skin.
-However, they can cause significant infections in patients with iatrogenic devices (i.e. lines).
+However, they can cause significant infections in patients with indwelling foreign material (i.e. lines).

 Staphylococcal microorganisms form cocci in clusters.